James Johnson & Aaron Hayden Win Brain Injury Trial

-“The case involved complex issues of physics and neuroscience,” said Aaron Hayden, who conducted significant portions of the trial.
-“We were contesting the defendants’ liability as well as the extent of the claimed brain injury, so we had to educate the jury on many complex scientific issues.”
+“The case involved complex issues involving both physics and neuroscience,” said Johnson.
+“We were contesting the defendants’ liability as well as the extent of the claimed brain injury, so we had to educate the jury on several complex scientific issues.”

-One of the key issues was whether the injured patron was subjected to any unusual or abnormal centrifugal force when the cart made a sharp 90-degree turn to the left while the plaintiff was turned somewhat to look over her right shoulder.
+One of those issues was whether the injured patron was subjected to any unusual or abnormal centrifugal force when the cart made a sharp 90-degree turn to the left while the plaintiff was turned somewhat to look over her right shoulder.

 The defense introduced testimony from Ben Railsback, a mechanical engineer who had computed the forces based upon the radius of various turns on the cart path.
 The defense also offered testimony from a neuropsychologist and a neuropsychiatrist to testify regarding their evaluation of neuropsychiatric test data that was integral to the measurement of any brain injury that may have resulted when the plaintiff struck her head on the cement cart path.